-(Before Content Management Systems, businesses had little to no control of their own web presence)
+(Before CMS, businesses had little to no control of their own web presence)

 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(After Content Management Systems, site owners had more control of their content publishing)
+(After Content Management Systems, businesses had more control of areas like content publishing)

-With many types of CMS-driven websites, website owners have a greater degree of control over managing their digital content, but most aspects of building, managing and marketing a website are still being handled by web services providers and tech-savvy experts.
+With many types of CMS-driven websites, website owners have a greater degree of control over managing their digital content, but many aspects of building, managing and marketing a website are still handled by web services providers and technically-savvy experts.

-When choosing an online vehicle for your digital business, it’s important to remember that you are the one who will be driving it.
-If you are a “tech dummy,” consider choosing a CMS designed for non-technical users.
-Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for others to help you get even the simplest of things done.
+When deciding on an online vehicle for your digital business, it’s important to remember that you are the one who needs to be in control.
+If you are a “tech dummy,” consider choosing a vehicle designed for non-technical users.
+Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get things done.

-WordPress Puts Website Owners In Charge Of Their Websites
+WordPress Puts You In Charge Of Your Websites

-WordPress puts you in complete control of your online business presence …
+The WordPress Content Management System puts you 100% in charge of your online business presence …

-As explained in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their web presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As we explain in our WordPress Guide For Beginners, WordPress allows non-technical users to be in complete control of their web presence and makes the need to outsource most technical areas of your website management to technical experts optional.

-So … what exactly is it that makes WordPress the world’s most downloaded CMS?
+So … what exactly is it that makes WordPress the world’s most used Content Management System?

 1 – WordPress Is Free